Female Urinary Incontinence – What is it and how we can help you

 Research has shown that pelvic floor muscle training is more effective than one of the main incontinence drugs.
 Other research comparing non- surgical treatments found that intensive pelvic floor muscle training, alongside lifestyle changes , is the most effective method for the treatment of urinary and bowel incontinence.

-Heartlands Physiotherapy Clinic is able to offer female urinary incontinence assessment and treatments.
+Heartlands Physiotherapy Clinic is able to offer female urinary incontinence, new mum assessment and treatments.
 Birgit Scott has expanded her knowledge into this speciality.
 Please click this link for a full biography

 What does the treatment process entail?